-Trustees' Report for the Year Ended 31 January 2022
+Trustees' Report for the Year Ended 31 January 2023

-The volunteer doctors, who live within Cumbria, are alerted by the Ambulance Service using a dedicated pager when skilled medical assistance is required following a 999 call.
+The volunteer doctors, who live within Cumbria, are alerted by the Ambulance Service using a dedicated pager or via a text to their mobile phone when skilled medical assistance is required following a 999 call.
 There is a protocol for calling the doctor.
 The majority of incidents are road traffic collisions (RTC's).
-Dr Weston and the other Doctors keep details of the incidents.
+Dr Weston and the other Doctors keep details of the incidents and these are stored securely & electronically on a separate server using the specific software, D4H.